 Eventually, we were allowed to see both the reports from these first investigations.
 The water testing company report was quite straightforward.
 It just confirmed that the water had travelled in a straight line, down the west side of the cottage.
+No other areas were inspected.
 It also confirmed that the water had tested as mains water rather than water that had seeped up from the ground.

 The Building Consultants report was actually our first Structural Report.
-The first of many we’ve had over the last three years and I’m sure we’ll need to get more to prove exactly what has happened since all this began.
+The first of many we’ve had over the last three years.
+I’m sure we’ll need to get more to prove exactly what has happened since all this began.
 Here are a few interesting observations from this report:

 - Damp was rising up and into the bathroom, WC, utility and entrance lobby and extending into the main reception room, but other areas of the cottage hadn’t been investigated